model-checking/verify-rust-std/doc/src/challenges/0011-floats-ints.md

-# Challenge 11: Safety of Floats and Integers
+# Challenge 11: Safety of Floats and Integers in `core::num`

 - **Status:** Open